microprediction/microprediction/docs/residuals.md

    1. Publish model residuals (see [publishing docs](https://microprediction.github.io/microprediction/publish.html))

-   2. (optional) Submit a simple prediction, such as N(0,1), or whatever you believe your model residuals to be (see [prediction docs](https://microprediction.github.io/microprediction/predict.html)).
+   2. (optional) Submit a distributional prediction (see [prediction docs](https://microprediction.github.io/microprediction/predict.html)).

 That's all.
-Later, you can see how well the N(0,1) null hypothesis is performing on the leaderboards that will be created for your stream.
+Later, you can see how well the N(0,1) null hypothesis is performing on the custom leaderboards that will be created for your stream.
+If you notice some "trendy" models (Auto-ARIMA etc) doing well, there might be signal.
 If you consider model residuals proprietary, then by all means transform them first.
+If you have some other believe about your model residual distribution, then submit that instead.

 And check with your compliance department.

 ## Brief explanation